-Remember when Hangry Al’s Sub Shop Glenvar Heights was near Kendall?
+Remember when Hangry Al’s Sub Shop was in Glenvar Heights near Kendall?
 I do; it was only a few years ago.
-But, then, in early 2020 Hangry’s Al’s (16604 Sheridan Street) moved to Pembroke Pines.
+Then, in early 2020, Hangry’s Al’s moved to Pembroke Pines.

-It seemed like every time I had a plan to hit up their new location; something else popped up that I couldn’t get out of doing.
+Every time I had a plan to hit up their new location, something else popped up that I couldn’t get out of doing.
 So I woke up one morning and said, today is the day.

-After Marcela pulls the ol’ “I’ll share whatever you order routine,” a slew of comfort food deliciousness is on their way to our tiny table.
-We’re talking seasoned fries, half-pound cheeseburger sub, a quarter pound cheeseburger and a homemade meatball sub with a pecan banana cake to settle our stomachs.
+After Marcela pulls the ol’ “I’ll share whatever you order routine,” a slew of comfort food deliciousness is on its way to our tiny table.
+We’re talking seasoned fries, a half-pound cheeseburger sub, a quarter-pound cheeseburger, and a homemade meatball sub with a pecan banana cake to settle our stomachs.

 Lately, I have an aversion to fries unless they’re fresh-cut.
-While these were not, the seasoning on them made me bend my own current mindset.
+While these were not, their seasoning made me bend my current mindset.

-Hangry Al’s was all out of burger buns so my fresh beef quarter pound came on buttered and griddled bread.
-This ended up nicely since I can’t imagine eating this any other way from now on.
+Hangry Al’s was all out of burger buns, so my fresh beef quarter-pound came on buttered and griddled bread.
+This ended nicely since I can’t imagine eating this any other way.

 You’ve got to love happy accidents!